rioceane/World_IMaker/GLImac-Template/README.md

 	To extrude a column, pressed th E keyboard.

 Color :
-	To modify the color, click on the color of your choice in the menu (in the left of the window).
+	To modify the color, click on the color of your choice in the menu (on the left of the window).

+Lights :
+	To add daylight, you can click on "Ambience de jour", this will generate a light with default values.
+You can fix the position of your light by adjusting the corresponding x, y, z position.

+	To add nightlight, you can click on "Ambiance de nuit", this will generate a light with default values.
+You can fix the position of your light by adjusting the corresponding x, y, z position.

+	You can also add both lights at the same time and adjust their position as you wish.